Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 11.29.29 UTC
+- WIB: Jumat, 12 September 2025 12.27.23 UTC
-- WITA: Jumat, 12 September 2025 12.29.29 UTC
+- WITA: Jumat, 12 September 2025 13.27.23 UTC
-- WIT: Jumat, 12 September 2025 13.29.29 UTC
+- WIT: Jumat, 12 September 2025 14.27.23 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature